-Whenever hiking, climbing, or driving, your safety depends on your good judgment, adequate preparation, and constant awareness.
+Be aware of the hazards below to keep you, others, and park resources safe during your visit.
+Your safety depends on your own good judgment, adequate preparation, and constant awareness.
 Your safety is your responsibility.

 Canyon Junction Bridge

 Did You Know?

 During the summer or fall, you may see a tarantula crossing a road or trail in Zion National Park.
 But don’t be frightened-- tarantulas are actually amazing arachnids--gentle, basically harmless creatures that have suffered a bum rap.
 More...